GRicciardi00/portfolio/_posts/Internship_research.md

  - **Limited knowledge of the French language**, although English is the most widely used language in the tech world, knowing the language of the country where you are seeking the internship can be a significant advantage over other candidates.
 In this competitive landscape, even the slightest advantage can be meaningful.

- - **Lack of professional experience**, this is because I spent my academic years solely focusing on passing exams, albeit achieving decent results.
+ - **Lack of professional experience**, this is because I spent my academic years solely focusing on passing exams, although I achieved decent results.
 Additionally, the organization of exam sessions in Italy rarely allows for summer internships.
-The problem is that having good grades is not enough to stand out in the sea of candidates; paradoxically, having prior experiences before applying for an internship truly sets one apart from the rest of the candidates (like me).
+The problem is that _having good grades is not enough_ to stand out in the sea of candidates; paradoxically, having prior experiences before applying for an internship truly sets one apart from the rest of the candidates (like me).
 ![meme](https://pandwarf.com/wp/wp-content/uploads/2017/07/Internship-meme.jpg)

 Despite the challenges mentioned earlier, I've secured an upcoming opportunity.
 Stay hopeful and continue with your efforts, you will get it! <br/>
 If you are still searching for an internship or have encountered difficulties in doing so, here are some lessons I have learned from this exhausting experience.

 ## Failure teaches success
-**The outcome of an interview does not determine your worth**; it may seem like a cliché (yes, I've received it multiple times in automatic rejection emails), but the sooner we understand it, the less demotivated we will be during this long journey.<br/>
+**The outcome of an interview does not determine your worth**; it may seem like a cliché (yes, I've received this sentence multiple times in automatic rejection emails), but the sooner we understand it, the less demotivated we will be during this long journey.<br/>

 After 4 months, I began to feel nauseous just by reading the previews of automatically generated emails.
 I started to doubt myself and feel emotionally drained.
 However, the real difference lies in considering a failed interview as an opportunity to seek further clarification on what went wrong from those who interviewed us and to learn as much as possible from the mistakes made.<br/>